-As always I wish to thank our many customers.
-We at Nu-World are privileged to serve your needs and we will continue to strive to provide you with the best possible value-for-money, quality merchandise.
-We truly value the commercial relationships we share with our customers, suppliers and stakeholders and the immense goodwill associated with them.
+Above all I wish to thank our many customers.
+It is a privilege to serve your needs and we will continue to strive to provide you with the best possible value-for-money quality merchandise.
+We recognise that our exceptional relationships with our many customers and suppliers provide us with a remarkable competitive advantage and goodwill, and remain a cornerstone of the group's sustainability.

-M S Goldberg
+M S Goldberg Executive chairman 24 October 2017

-Executive chairman